ACT UP: Saint Vincent's Catholic Medical Center

 In the 1980s, as the gay population of Greenwich Village and New York began succumbing to the AIDS virus, Saint Vincent's Catholic Medical Center established the first AIDS Ward on the East Coast and second only to one in San Francisco, and soon became "Ground Zero" for the AIDS-afflicted in NYC.
 The hospital "became synonymous" with care for AIDS patients in the 1980s, particularly poor gay men and drug users.
-It became one of the best hospitals in the state for AIDS care with a large research facility and dozens of doctors and nurses working on it.
+It became one of the best hospitals in the state for AIDS care with a large research facility and dozens of doctors and nurses in its employ.

 ACT UP protested the hospital one night in the 1980s due to its Catholic nature.
 They took over the emergency room and covered crucifixes with condoms.
 Their intent was both to raise awareness and offend Catholics.
 Instead of pressing charges, the sisters who ran the hospital decided to meet with the protesters to better understand their concerns.